vidina-solutions/truchas/doc/reference-manual/microwave_heating_namelist.rst

 :ref:`FDME_SOLVER<FDME_SOLVER_Namelist>` namelist,
 to solve an auxiliary electromagnetics (EM) problem.
-The equations are solved on the tetrahedral mesh specified by the :ref:`EM_MESH<EM_MESH_Namelist>` namelist, which is generally different than the mesh used for heat transfer.
+The equations are solved on the tetrahedral mesh specified by the :ref:`MESH<MESH_Namelist>` namelist that was marked for electromagnetic model use.
 EM boundary conditions are defined using :ref:`ELECTROMAGNETIC_BC<ELECTROMAGNETIC_BC_Namelist>` namelists.

 .. caution::